OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ![Deployment task log](deploy-task-log.png)

 When Octopus successfully sends state changes to Jira, the blocks will appear with green text just like the other blocks in the log.

-## Jira Server (on-premises) Support

-The Octopus Deploy plugin for Jira is only compatible with Jira Software Cloud however, there is some limited functionality available that works with Jira Server (on-premises).
-Octopus can display Jira issue names and descriptions in release and deployments if the following is true.

-* You have configured your build server to [push build and commit metadata](/docs/api-and-integration/metadata/index.md) to Octopus.
-* You have configured the Jira extension in Octopus Deploy as above with your on-premises server details including the username and password/API token.